21 Comments

 Expand full comment

-Laura Gentle's avatar
+Lady Gentle's avatar

 If the Hollywood elite had a spine and soul in tact, they would have made a documentary, not a dramatization, which is solely to continue shielding Israel from rightful accusations of crimes against humanity.
 Something is better than nothing, but this turns my stomach as well.